By Tommy Nguyen, Jeanine Grimes, Sophia Lu

 The judge agreed with that proposal.

-Helfend then asked Delgado’s daughter to address the court.
+Helfend then asked the accused’s daughter to address the court.

 “The reason why she never came back was because we were too young and we were not living together as a family,” the daughter explained in tears.
 “We were put in different households, and this is very private, I have never mentioned it to anyone; I don’t even think my little sister realized.”

-The daughter affirmed that ever since 2002, Delgado has been working tirelessly to provide for her kids, pay her taxes, and has avoided all trouble.
+The daughter affirmed that ever since 2002, the accused has been working tirelessly to provide for her kids, pay her taxes, and has avoided all trouble.

 She managed to send her daughters to college, and the daughter is currently maintaining a stable career in New York.
 The daughter explained that she wouldn’t have become who she is today if not for her mom.